 10 Ways Compliments Are Dismissed

-In The Assertiveness Workbook, Randy Paterson lists some of the different ways we reject and deflect compliments, to which I’ve added a few I’ve observed myself.
+In The Assertiveness Workbook, Randy Paterson lists some of the different ways we reject and deflect compliments, to which we’ve added a few we’ve observed ourselves:

 The recipient ignores the compliment, either because he didn’t hear it, or because he doesn’t recognize that he’s being complimented.